Why No Pain Pill Is Totally Safe

 The health impacts of prescription opioids are more well known, yet there are people who do take them regularly.
 “There is a time and a place for opioid medications, but it needs to be very limited and very thoughtful,” says Dr. Kaplan.
 “There are those with chronic pain on opioid medications, but this is really an admission of failure on our part in our ability to solve the problem because the opioids don’t fix the underlying problem, they just cover up the pain.”

 Problems with opioids include constipation, low testosterone, and, since opioids are addictive, withdrawal.
 During pregnancy, they increase the risk for neurotube defects by about 2.2 times and can lead to withdrawal symptoms in the baby as well as preterm birth.

 Looking for Alternatives

-“Before we pop a pill, we need to stop and thing about what may be causing the pain and what we can do to relieve the pain,” says Dr. Kaplan.
-Rather than covering up the pain, therapies that include icing, stretching, heat, acupuncture, massage, and physicial therapy, eating curcumin-rich turmeric, and taking glucosamine sulfate can help resolve the issue.
+“Before we pop a pill, we need to stop and think about what may be causing the pain and what we can do to relieve the pain,” says Dr. Kaplan.
+Rather than covering up the pain, therapies that include icing, stretching, heat, acupuncture, massage, and physical therapy, eating curcumin-rich turmeric, and taking glucosamine sulfate can help resolve the issue.